Diane Patrick (Texas politician)

 Diane Patrick (born January 9, 1946) is a politician from Texas.
 She currently serves as the District 3 representative on the Tarrant County College District Board of Trustees.
 Prior to that, she served as a Republican in the Texas House of Representatives for District 94 from 2007 to 2015, and on the Texas State Board of Education from 1992 to 1996.

 Personal life

 Patrick earned a bachelor's degree from Baylor University with a major in elementary education.
 She then went on to the University of North Texas where she earned a master's of education and then a Ph.D. in philosophy/educational administration.

 With her husband, Ned, she has two children, Craig and Claire.
 She lives in Arlington, Texas and is a member of the Junior League.

 Career

 Patrick taught at Texas Christian University and at the College of Education at the University of Texas at Arlington.
-She was also a teacher in the Birdville, Richardson, and Waco, Texas Independent School Districts.
+She was also a teacher in the Birdville, Richardson, and Waco Independent School Districts.

-At CPC Millwood Hospital, Patrick was the director of adult program services and at Bedford Meadows Hospital was the director of education, in-patient, and adolescent services.
+Patrick was formerly director of adult program services at CPC Millwood Hospital in Arlington, and the director of education, in-patient, and adolescent services at Bedford Meadows Hospital.